rogchap/v8go/README.md

 ### Windows

-While no prebuilt static V8 library is included for Windows, MSYS2 provides a package containing a dynamically linked V8 library that works.
+In order to build a project using v8go on Windows, Go requires a gcc compiler to be installed.

 To set this up:
 1. Install MSYS2 (https://www.msys2.org/)
 2. Add the Mingw-w64 bin to your PATH environment variable (`C:\msys64\mingw64\bin` by default)
-3. Open MSYS2 MSYS and execute `pacman -S mingw-w64-x86_64-toolchain mingw-w64-x86_64-v8`
+3. Open MSYS2 MSYS and execute `pacman -S mingw-w64-x86_64-toolchain`
-4. This will allow building projects that depend on `v8go`, but, in order to actually run them, you will need to copy the `snapshot_blob.bin` file from the Mingw-w64 bin folder to your program's working directory (which is typically wherever `main.go` is)

-V8 requires 64-bit on Windows, therefore will not work on 32-bit systems.
+V8 requires 64-bit on Windows, therefore it will not work on 32-bit systems.

 ## V8 dependency

 V8 version: **8.9.255.20** (March 2021)

-In order to make `v8go` usable as a standard Go package, prebuilt static libraries of V8 are included for Linux and macOS ie. you *should not* require to build V8 yourself.
+In order to make `v8go` usable as a standard Go package, prebuilt static libraries of V8 are included for Linux, macOS and Windows ie. you *should not* require to build V8 yourself.

 Due to security concerns of binary blobs hiding malicious code, the V8 binary is built via CI *ONLY*.